-When you have made the decision to apply for promotion and/or tenure, the first step is to complete a Registration Form.
-Each year, registration begins on March 1 and ends May 1 (or the first working day of those months).
+Once you have made the decision to apply for promotion and/or tenure, the first step is to complete a Registration Form.
+Every year, registration begins on March 1 and ends May 1 (or the first working day of those months).

 A critical part of your application is your School of Medicine CV.

-SoM CV Template: Your CV should encompass your full academic career beginning with college to the present day.
+SoM CV Template: The CV should include your full academic career beginning with college to the present day.

-2017 CV Guidelines: Offers explanations and examples for completing your CV.
+2017 CV Guidelines: These guidelines include explanations and examples for completing your CV.

 Ask a colleague for feedback on your CV.
 Once you feel that your CV is complete and a colleague or mentor has reviewed it, please contact Faculty Affairs and Development for additional feedback!
 We would be happy to meet with you!

 All faculty careers are vastly different which makes it difficult to give a standardized number of publications, teaching evaluations or grants needed for an application.
 The APT Committee Members are aware of these differences so each application is reviewed individually and thoroughly.
 Please use this application checklist to help you determine what is needed and where to save it within your SharePoint folder.

 |Teaching Evaluations||The reviewers rely on teaching evaluations to determine the quality of your teaching.
 If you do not have formal evaluations, there are a variety of options for you.
 You can ask former students or junior faculty that you have mentored to write a letter of support.
 Or, you may want to ask your peers to evaluate your teaching.
 To access your medical student teaching evaluations, click on the OASIS instructional guideline to help assist you.

 |Grant Information||If you do not have the cover sheet, abstract, or notice of award a grant/contract, please contact the PI first for any documents needed.
 The Research Institute has asked that other resources be used to access this information before reaching out to them.
 Every year a large number of requests for documentation is received by the RI and they would appreciate keeping this to a minimum.